Area/surface measurement tool

 The line thickness is set to 1 pixel while drawing an area, this to improve accuracy.

-See the Area tool settings to set all area settings.
+See the Area tool settings to modify all area settings.

-IVUS image with a single area measurement.
-Measure tool assigned to the
+IVUS image with area measurement and diameters.
+Area tool assigned to the

 left mouse button, the IVUS longitudinal cut tool assigned to the right